Instagram is the fourth most popular social media platform in the world (after Facebook) that can help you attract and engage new customers.

 Some of the other advantages for your business here include increasing your followers, lead generation, and thus, your sales.

-Another great benefit of avoiding this mistake is that you will be saving on marketing, as you will get instant visibility through the influencer or brand’s popularity.
+Another great benefit of avoiding Instagram marketing mistakes is that you will be saving on marketing, as you will get instant visibility through the influencer or brand’s popularity.

-If you make the mistake to skip or miss out on such collaborations, you’ll likely miss out on numerous business opportunities that would perhaps cost you a fortune.
+If you make Instagram marketing mistakes of skipping or missing out on such collaborations, you’ll likely miss out on numerous business opportunities that would perhaps cost you a fortune.

 Don’t be afraid to reach out for such connections, whether you’re just starting out or are an already established brand.